 Brazil has the lion’s share of this huge biome, but experiencing its Amazon comes with some caveats.
 The town of Manaus, the gateway to many rainforest lodges, has gradually encroached on the forest over the years.
 It’s caused animals to scamper off into the undergrowth to parts where visitors never set foot.

 This means that, although staying at northern Amazon lodges can be a great way to get a feel for the rainforest’s ecosystem, if you’re eager to spot wildlife you’re best going to the less developed southern Amazon — specifically, to Cristalino Jungle Lodge.

 If you’re in the northern Amazon, your first experience might be setting foot in Manaus: a frontier-like town, with an incongruous (but intriguing) wedding cake of an opera house.
 You’ll set sail from Manaus for your jungle lodge.

-The two rivers that are adjacent to Manaus, the Rio Solimões and the Rio Negro, merge to form what we know as the mighty Amazon River, which is ten kilometres wide even here, 1600 kilometres from the Atlantic.
+En route, you’ll pass two rivers, the Rio Solimões and the Rio Negro.
+They merge to form what we know as the Amazon River, which is 10 km (6.2 miles) wide even here, 1,600 km (994 miles) from the Atlantic Ocean.